 Keep in mind that this does not imply that you or I correctly know whether a statement is true or false.
+That is a different matter.

-For this class, I will use "statement" (Vaughn) and "proposition" (Copi and Cohen) interchangeably.
+I will use "statement" (Vaughn) and "proposition" (Copi and Cohen) interchangeably.

-Types of Statements
+Types of Statements: Simple & Compound